zdeluna/capstone-project/server/README.md

 1 - Pending challenge request
 2 - Accept challenge request
 3 - Reject challenge request

+## Remove a participant from a challenge

+### DELETE /challenges/:challengeID/participants/:participantID

+#### Parameters:

+challengeID - The id of the challenge

+participantID - The user id of the participant

 ## Write a message on the message board of a challenge